Three Mile Island accident: Partial meltdown and further release of radioactive substances

 At about 5:20 a.m., after almost 80 minutes with a growing steam bubble in the reactor pressure vessel head, the primary loop's four main reactor coolant pumps began to cavitate as a steam bubble/water mixture, rather than water, passed through them.
 The pumps were shut down, and it was believed that natural circulation would continue the water movement.
 Steam in the system prevented flow through the core, and as the water stopped circulating it was converted to steam in increasing amounts.
 Soon after 6:00 a.m., the top of the reactor core was exposed, and the intense heat caused a reaction to occur between the steam forming in the reactor core and the zircaloy nuclear fuel rod cladding, yielding zirconium dioxide, hydrogen, and additional heat.
 This reaction melted the nuclear fuel rod cladding and damaged the fuel pellets, which released radioactive isotopes to the reactor coolant and produced hydrogen gas that is believed to have caused a small explosion in the containment building later that afternoon.

-A NRC graphic of the TMI-2 core end-state configuration.
+NRC graphic of the TMI-2 core end-state configuration.

 At 6:00 a.m. there was a shift change in the control room.
 A new arrival noticed that the temperatures in the PORV tail pipe and the holding tanks were excessive, and used a backup—called a block valve—to shut off the coolant venting via the PORV, but around 32000 USgal of coolant had already leaked from the primary loop.
 It was not until 6:45a.m., 165 minutes after the start of the problem, that radiation alarms activated when the contaminated water reached detectors; by that time, the radiation levels in the primary coolant water were around 300 times expected levels, and the general containment building was seriously contaminated with radiation levels of 800 rem/h.